YouTrip vs Revolut vs amaze vs Wise vs Wirex & More: Multi-Currency Cards Comparison (2024)

 Here is a quick snapshot of how much Japanese Yen I would get when exchanging on the following platforms (taken within minutes of each other):

-As you can tell, Revolut currently gives the best rate, but really, these rates tend to fluctuate alot and for most non-bank multi-currency cards, the rates are all pretty competitive.
+Revolut doesn’t have the best rates above, but really, these rates tend to fluctuate alot and for most non-bank multi-currency cards, the rates are all pretty competitive.

 Thus, we should look for features to determine the best card for overseas spending.